devlauer/jenkins-keycloak-plugin/README.md

 Hint
 ---
-This repository was originally forked from this  [repository](https://www.github.com/keycloak/jenkins-keycloak-plugin).
+This repository was forked from this  [repository](https://www.github.com/devlauer/jenkins-keycloak-plugin), which was originally a fork of this [repository](https://www.github.com/keycloak/jenkins-keycloak-plugin)

 TODO
 ---